 Saturday, April 8 is a busy day at PhotoMidwest.
 It starts at 10 am with the Used Gear Sale plus a new Print Sale of photographic prints donated to help support PhotoMidwest.
 Then at 1 pm the Annual Meeting begins, featuring light refreshments, PhotoMidwest's Annual Report, and election PhotoMidwest board members.
 This meeting is open to all PhotoMidwest members in good standing plus any interested guests.

 The print sale features prints donated to PhotoMidwest to support our mission.
 It will include an unsigned print by noted photographer Sam Abell.
-If you have a photograph that you would like to donate to this print sale, you can drop it off at PhotoMidwest at 7 pm Thursday, April 6, during the Featured Photographer opening reception or starting at 9 am on Saturday, April 8.

 Hope to see all of you there!